corona-warn-app/cwa-documentation/cwa-risk-assessment.md

 A user who has tested positive for coronavirus uploads up to 15 diagnosis keys: one for each of the up to 14 days before the upload, as well as (still to be implemented) one for the current day, which is uploaded the next day.
 The latter is necessary because diagnosis keys can only be uploaded for past days in order to prevent abuse of diagnosis keys that are still active.

-Diagnosis keys do not give any indication as to the identity of a person who has tested positive, but a diagnosis key from a certain day can be matched with the *rolling proximity identifiers* that a user’s smartphone has transmitted via Bluetooth throughout a given day and were received and recorded by other smartphones nearby.
+Diagnosis keys do not give any indication as to the identity of a person who has tested positive, but a diagnosis key from a certain day can be matched with the *rolling proximity identifiers* that a user's smartphone has transmitted via Bluetooth throughout a given day and were received and recorded by other smartphones nearby.
 Each diagnosis key is appended with a value that indicates the *transmission risk level* that likely existed for the person who has tested positive on the day that the diagnosis key belongs to.
 This transmission risk is [estimated in a mathematical procedure](transmission_risk.pdf), which is based on empirical evidence and takes the latest scientific findings into account.
 Every diagnosis key expires after 14 days.
 Therefore, only the diagnosis keys from the last 14 days are available.